-Yoga provides an efficient means to reset the fight-or-flight mechanism to where the parasympathetic branch of the autonomic nervous system counterbalances the sympathetic division and restores all bodily processes to a state of equilibrium.
+Yoga provides an efficient means to reset the fight-or-flight mechanism to where the parasympathetic branch of the autonomic nervous system counterbalances the sympathetic branch and restores all bodily processes to a state of equilibrium.

 Yoga postures stimulate sensations which are conducted by sensory neurons to the brain.
-The sensations occur in the present moment, so one's consciousness is drawn to an inner sensory experience and one's mind becomes more concentrated on that present experience rather than drawn into dwelling on unresolved past events that sustain a stress response.
+The sensations occur in the present moment, so one's consciousness is drawn to inner sensory experience and one's mind becomes more concentrated on that present experience rather than drawn into dwelling on unresolved past events that sustain a stress response.
 The postures rebalance the practitioner's energy system bringing a feeling of well-being.
 Thereafter, breathing techniques heighten one's sensitivity and deepen one's sense of calm and centeredness.
-One is less likely to be emotionally thrown off center by external circumstances.
+One is less likely to be emotionally thrown off-center by external circumstances.

 Meditation is another practice to detach oneself from a situation in order to take a more global and objective view.
 It uses sustained concentration in a relaxed state to look deeply into a situation where creative solutions can arise more spontaneously.
-Scientific studies of Tibetan monks who have spent 20+ years meditating have shown that actual structures of the brain develop differently.
+Scientific studies of Tibetan monks who have spent 20+ years meditating have shown that certain structures of the brain develop differently.
 The angular cingulate is consistently well-developed in Tibetan monks.
 It is a structure in the pre-frontal cortex which is considered to be the interface between the executive function and the limbic system, the "emotional" brain.
 It serves as our impulse control, keeping us out of trouble from pursuing impulses that our executive function recognizes as bringing us into danger.